The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$: Phase Spaces and the Extraction of Argument Paths

 \begin{definition} For any subset $Q$ of $P$, we define

 \end{definition} In our case, we have: $\emptyset^{\bot} = \{0, 1\}$, $\{0\}^{\bot} = \emptyset$, $\{1\}^{\bot} = \{1\}$, and $\{0, 1\}^{\bot} = \emptyset$.

 \begin{definition} A subset $Q$ of $P$ with the property $Q^{\bot\bot} = Q$ is called a \emph{fact}.
-The elements of $Q$ are the \emph{phases} of $Q$, and $Q$ is a \emph{valid fact} if the neutral element of the monoid is an element of $Q$. \end{definition} In our setting, we have three facts: $\emptyset$, $\{1\}$, and $\{0,1\}$.
+The elements of $Q$ are the \emph{phases} of $Q$, and $Q$ is a \emph{valid fact} iff $1$ is an element of $Q$. \end{definition} In our setting, we have three facts: $\emptyset$, $\{1\}$, and $\{0,1\}$.
 Only $\{1\}$ and $\{0,1\}$ are valid facts.
 For $\{0\}$, we have $\{0\}^{\bot\bot} = \emptyset^{\bot} = \{0, 1\} \neq \{0\}$.
 Therefore, $\{0\}$ is not a fact.
 In order to talk about the standard model of arithmetic in all finite types, we introduce a variable assignment that takes a variable of some type and gives an object of the same type.

 \begin{definition}[Variable assignment] We call a function

 where for every type $\tau$ the set $T^{\tau}$ consists of all closed terms in $\EPAomega$ of that type a \emph{variable assignment} if it maps every variable $x^{\tau}$ of type $\tau$ to a closed term $\beta(x)$ of this very type.
 We may also write $\beta(t^{\tau})$ for the closed term where all variables in $t$ are replaced by the values that $\beta$ maps them to. \end{definition}